 - Suspend 49.53 grams of dehydrated medium in 1000 ml purified/distilled water.

 - Heat to boiling to dissolve the medium completely.

 - Sterilize by autoclaving at 15 lbs pressure (121°C) for 15 minutes.

 - Mix well before pouring into sterile Petri plates.

 Result Interpretation on MacConkey Agar

 Lactose fermenting strains grow as red or pink and may be surrounded by a zone of acid precipitated bile.
-The red colour is due to production of acid from lactose, absorption of neutral red and a subsequent colour change of the dye when the pH of medium falls below 6.8.
+The red color is due to production of acid from lactose, absorption of neutral red and a subsequent color change of the dye when the pH of medium falls below 6.8.